microsoft/copilot-camp/docs/pages/extend-message-ext/00-prerequisites.md

 Now you are all set to create your first extensibility feature for Copilot for Microsoft 365.
 Proceed to create a Declarative Copilot in the next lab.

+!!! tip "Azure Storage Explorer"
->  [Azure Storage Explorer](https://azure.microsoft.com/products/storage/storage-explorer/) (OPTIONAL) - Download this if you want to view and edit the Northwind database used in this sample
+    [Azure Storage Explorer](https://azure.microsoft.com/products/storage/storage-explorer/) (OPTIONAL) - Download this if you want to view and edit the Northwind database used in this sample

 ## Exercise 3 - Set up your project and developer tenant data

 ### Step 1 - Download the sample code

-In a web browser navigate to [sample source code selecting this link](https://download-directory.github.io/?url=https://github.com/microsoft/copilot-camp/tree/main/src/extend-message-ext/Lab01-Run-NW-Teams/Northwind).
-You get a prompt to download a ZIP file with the sample project.
+In a web browser navigate to [this link](https://download-directory.github.io/?url=https://github.com/microsoft/copilot-camp/tree/main/src/extend-message-ext/Lab01-Run-NW-Teams/Northwind).
+You will get a prompt to download a ZIP file with the sample project.

-Save the ZIP file on your computer.
+- Save the ZIP file on your computer.

-Extract the ZIP file contents.
+- Extract the ZIP file contents.

-Open Visual Studio Code.
+- Open Visual Studio Code.

 In Visual Studio Code:

-From the File menu choose the Open folder... option
+- From the File menu choose the Open folder... option

-Open the project root folder **Northwind** in Teams Toolkit
+- Open the project root folder **Northwind**

-These labs will refer to this as your "root folder" since this is where you'll be working.
+These labs will refer to this **Northwind** folder as your "root folder" since this is where you'll be working.

 ### Step 2 - Set up accounts in Teams Toolkit